EXCLUSIVE: Given time I would have done better at Newport despite lack of resources, writes Graham Westley

 I could be bitter or defensive about my time at Newport.
 I could talk ill of certain things but I won’t.
 Dignity matters.
 I know I did a lot of good work.

-However it is wrapped up, my view is that the club invested in bringing a manager (44% win record at last season) in to create a miracle, lost faith after the loss to that it would happen and cannot afford my salary if they do slip into the National League.
+However it is wrapped up, my view is that the club invested in bringing a League One manager (44% win record at last season) in to create a miracle, lost faith after the loss to that it would happen and cannot afford my salary if they do slip into the National League.
 So they are taking steps before money issues get away from them.
 Simple.
 Understandable.
 I get that.
 It is fan owned and there is no big backer.
 Money matters.

 A fan gave me a magic wand when I arrived.
 I was told I would need it.
 We progressed.
 But because we lost our two top scorers in January and have had Joss and Riggy missing, results haven’t been sufficient enough immediately, and the extent of the progress isn’t clear to all.